 - Science activities are hands-on whenever possible.

 - Children are natural experimentalists.
-Include many activities that are rich enough to allow students to explore independently, and which encourage discussion between the students and collaborations for further experimentation.
+The best activities are rich enough to allow students to explore independently, while encouraging discussion and collaborative experimentation.

-- Use familiar, low-tech materials, so students can continue their explorations with items found at home, or easily obtained from the dollar store, supermarket or hardware store.
+- Activities that use familiar, low-tech materials empower students to continue their explorations with items found at home, or easily obtained from the dollar store, supermarket or hardware store.

 - Messy is good - it means complexity, which leads to unexpected discoveries and creates interesting patterns that our brains seek.

 “Ingrid is passionate about sharing her knowledge and her love of science with others.
 She establishes excellent collaborations with teachers, and her hands- on lesson plans are creative and engaging.”
 Paige Axelrood, Vancouver School Board Scientist in Residence Program Founder & Chair